Mini Small Outline Package

 The Mini Small Outline Package (MSOP) is a miniaturized version of the small outline integrated circuit packaging format for integrated circuits.

+Some vendors, e.g. Texas Instruments, refer to this form factor as Very Thin Shrink Small Outline Package (VSSOP).

 Application

 Many integrated circuits are available in the MSOP form factor.
 They are suited for space-limited applications requiring 1 mm or less mounted height and are commonly used in disk drives, video/audio and consumer electronics.

 Physical properties

 The size of the Mini Small Outline Package is only 3mm × 3mm for the 8 and 10 pin versions and 3mm × 4mm for the 12 and 16 pin version.
 The small package offers a small footprint, short wires for improved electrical connections, and good moisture reliability.

 Some versions have an exposed pad on the bottom side.
 The exposed pad will be soldered on the PCB to transfer heat from the package to the PCB.